tracim/tracim/.github/ISSUE_TEMPLATE/bug_report.md

 ## Prerequisites

-Optional - list the issues that must be solved before handling this issue.
+Optional - list the issues that must be solved or what needs to be done before handling this issue.

 ## Required sections, if relevant